mfreed7/declarative-shadow-dom/README.md

     }

     update() {
+      const pad = v => {return String(v).padStart(2,'0')}
       const d = new Date();
       this.hours.textContent = pad(d.getHours());
       this.minutes.textContent = pad(d.getMinutes());
       this.seconds.textContent = pad(d.getSeconds());
     }
-  }

-  customElements.define('custom-element', Clock);
+  });
 </script>
 ```

-Note that in the above code, the only thing added to support SSR is the `if (this.shadowRoot)` block, which hooks up element references and event handlers.
-This code assumes that the SSR content always matches the hydrated content, as it does not include any code to diff the two.
+Note that in the above code, the only thing added to support SSR is the `if (!this.#internals.shadowRoot)` block, which handles building the shadow root if none was already present from declarative content.
+This code assumes that any declarative SSR content always matches the hydrated content, as it does not include any code to diff the two.
 This proposal is for the declarative Shadow DOM primitive, and does not propose a particular way to handle SSR vs. CSR content matching.

 # Other Details & Questions